statechannels/statechannels/packages/xstate-wallet/notes/outcomes.md

 ### Notes

 - The wallet should _never_ change the outcome from a guarantee to an allocation.
-- Currently, the wallet onyl supports eth.
+- Currently, the wallet only supports eth.
   - It may soon support channels with other (ERC20) tokens, but only one token.
   - It will eventually support channels with multiple tokens.
 In this case, (only?) application channels may have a "mixed" outcome